Ek Ajnabee: Reception

+Critical response

-Manish Gajjar of BBC Shropshire Bollywood said, "Overall, this thriller is a must-see if you are an Amitabh fan."
+Manish Gajjar of BBC Shropshire wrote, "Overall, this thriller is a must-see if you are an Amitabh fan."
 Vipin Vijayan of Rediff.com said that the film "reinvents Vijay Dinanath Chauhan (Bachchan's very popular character in Agneepath)," and that the film has "a racy first" act but that it "loses steam in the second half."

 Bunty Walia, the producer, said that there had been accusations that the film had been plagiarised.
-He said "To our credit, [ Apoorva Lakhia ] and I never hid the fact that Ek Ajnabee was adapted from Man on Fire.
+He said "To our credit, [Apoorva Lakhia] and I never hid the fact that Ek Ajnabee was adapted from Man on Fire.
 Quite unlike some others who borrow blindly and presume others are blind to their intentions."

 In 2006 the Academy of Motion Picture Arts and Sciences stated an interest in acquiring a copy of the Ek Ajnabee screenplay for its collection.
 Walia said that this was an "honour" after the plagiarism accusations.
 Subhash K. Jha of the Hindustan Times said, "Isn't it ironical that the Americans want a copy of a script, which is straightaway inspired by the Hollywood film Man on Fire?"

 Box office

 In the United Kingdom, the film was screened in 20 cinemas during its opening weekend, making £35,058, with an average of £1,757 per showing.
-Manish Gajjar of BBC Shropshire Bollywood said, "It has not done so well in the UK cinemas."
+Manish Gajjar of BBC Shropshire said, "It has not done so well in the UK cinemas."